keboola/connection-docs/components/extractors/database/mysql/index.md

 The following options are available:

 - `Incremental Load - Deduplicated`: The connector upserts records into the destination table.
-The connector uses the primary key to perform upsert.
+The connector uses the primary key to perform an upsert.
 The connector does not delete records from the destination table.
 - `Incremental Load - Append`: The connector produces no primary key.
-The order of the events will be given by the `KBC__EVENT_TIMESTAMP_MS` column + helper `KBC__BATCH_EVENT_ORDER` column which contains the order in one batch.
+The order of the events will be given by the `KBC__EVENT_TIMESTAMP_MS` column + helper `KBC__BATCH_EVENT_ORDER` column, which contains the order in one batch.
 - `Full Load - Deduplicated`: The destination table data will be replaced with the current batch and deduplicated by the primary key.
-- `Full Load - Append`: The destination table data will be replaced with the current batch and the batch won't be deduplicated.
+- `Full Load - Append`: The destination table data will be replaced with the current batch, and the batch won't be deduplicated.

 #### Output bucket

-Optionally, you may specify an output bucket bucket in Keboola Storage (without the stage prefix) that will be used to store the result tables.
+Optionally, you may specify an output bucket in Keboola Storage (without the stage prefix) that will be used to store the result tables.